 Best Cushioned Kitchen Mat

 For serious pressure relief and ergonomic support, GelPro is top-of-the-line.
 Made in the U.S.A., this line of anti-fatigue mats works in a variety of spaces (under your desk, in the laundry room, for a craft room) and offers supreme support to relieve pressure and tension from standing.
 Stain-resistant polyurethane can be easily spot cleaned and isn't too precious for a high-traffic area like the kitchen.

 Best Vinyl Kitchen Mat

-Bring some retro style to your kitchen with this adorable penny tile vinyl mat.
-The super-slim profile lays flat next to appliances or doorways and extremely durable vinyl construction holds up to all kinds of messes.
+Bring some on-trend style to your kitchen with this stunning Persian-inspired vinyl mat.
+The super-slim profile lays flat next to appliances or doorways, and the extremely durable vinyl construction holds up to all kinds of messes.

 Best Rug for Small Kitchens

-We couldn't resist the cheery, modern mat with thick cushioning.
-At just 1.75"x2.83", it's the perfect size for a petite cooking area.
+We couldn't resist this cheery, modern mat with thick cushioning.
+At just 1.5'x2.3', it's the perfect size for a petite cooking area.
 The woven design brings a warm, homey feel to cold tile or wood floors, while the polyester material and PVC backing are water-resistant and sturdy – very practical for spill-prone areas of the kitchen.

 Best L-Shaped Kitchen Rug

 Cover two areas at once with this set of neutral, easy-to-clean mats.
 This is a great option if you want a coordinated look in two different kitchen prep areas.
 The subtle basketweave design lends texture and interest, while the thick foam base is easy on feet and backs.
 While the surface is easily wipeable, reviewers noted that the foam base doesn't hold up well to pet claws.